kenwan006/employee_management/readme.md

 	- `npm run serve `

 Backend
-1. Open the backend folder (`Springboot`  project) in the intellij IDEA
+1. Create a new (`Springboot`  project) in the intellij IDEA, and include all the dependencies in the pom.xml
 2. Configure the database connection:
 	In `application.yaml`  - revise the username, password, database name to your own
 3. Build and run application